solid/authorization-panel/privilege-request-protocol.md

 The server determines the client has insufficient privilege (for example, the app the user is using isn't allowed).
-The server supports requesting additional privilege and determines it is appropriate to allow the client to do so (for example, because the authenticated user is the owner).
+The server supports requesting additional privilege and determines it is appropriate to allow the client to do so (for example, because the authenticated user is the owner):

     ←
     HTTP/2 403 Forbidden